Error-and-Erasure Decoding for Block Codes with Feedback: An Achievable Error Exponent - Erasure Exponent Trade Off

 \subsection{Error Analysis}

 Using an encoder like the one described in Section \ref{subsec:coding} and a decoder like the one in (\ref{eq:dec-rule}) we achieve the performance given below.
-If $\EXa\leq \ts \rexp(\tfrac{R}{\ts},P)$ then the domination rule given in equation (\ref{eq:optord}) is used in the decoder; else a trivial domination rule that leads to a non-erasure decoder, $\est=\tilde{\mes}$, is used in the decoder. \begin{theorem} For any block length $\blx\geq 1$, rate $R$, erasure exponent $\EXa$, time sharing constant $\ts$, communication phase type $P$ and control phase type $\XSID$, there exists a length $\blx$ block-code with feedback such that
+If $\EXa\leq \ts \rexp(\tfrac{R}{\ts},P)$ then the domination rule given in equation (\ref{eq:optord}) is used in the decoder; else a trivial domination rule that leads to a erasure-free decoding, $\est=\tilde{\mes}$, is used in the decoder. \begin{theorem} For any block length $\blx\geq 1$, rate $R$, erasure exponent $\EXa$, time sharing constant $\ts$, communication phase type $P$ and control phase type $\XSID$, there exists a length $\blx$ block code with feedback such that

 where $\EXo(R,\EXa,\ts,P,\XSID)$ is given by,

 \end{theorem} The optimization problem given in (\ref{eq:thm1}) is a convex optimization problem: it is minimization of a convex function over a convex set.
 Thus the value of the exponent, $\EXo (R, \EXa, \ts, P, \XSID)$ can numerically be calculated relatively easily.
 Furthermore $\EXo (R, \EXa, \ts, P, \XSID)$ can be written in terms of solutions of lower dimensional optimization problems (see equation (\ref{eq:altoptdef}).
 However problem of finding the optimal $(\ts,P,\XSID)$ triple for a given $(R,\EXa)$ pair is not that easy in general, as we will discuss in more detail in Section \ref{sec:how}.